jackacj/modelling-interaction-dynamics-of-physical-mas/README.md

 - `ModelTemplates`: Contains all the code defining the structure of the proposed approach, ablation models and the components used to contruct them.

-- `ResearchAndDesign`: Contains all information about the project's conception and execution which is not direct implementation.
-Includes multiple papers, scans and images as well as a journal `Master's Project Journal - JXH1482.pdf` which documents the project's development from 09/10/25 to 27/02/26.
-The subdirectories are as follows:
-  - `Bibliography`: Collection of academic papers/materials used in the research process of this project.
-None of this is my own work.
-  - `Designs`: Scans & images related to the hypothetical and direct implementations of my project's approach.
-  - `Research`: Scans of paper notes containing my research insights.
-Directly sources my bibliography.

 - `ExperimentalResults`: Contains all the results produced by the **Temporal Modelling** & **Interaction Modelling** experiments conducted during this project, these are sorted into two subdirectories and contain a `.json` file which holds all the data points produced as well as graph images `.png` depicting these results in a structured format.